How to Get Involved

 The three lead organizations will provide ongoing research, facilitation and project management support throughout the process, as well act as the lead organizers with external partners, media, the business community, elected officials and candidates for office.
 The three organizations have deep experience and expertise in the three core areas for the project - housing, workforce and economic development - and will infuse these throughout the process.

-How will meetings be held?
+How are meetings being held?

 All work and meetings will take place virtually over Zoom.
 Support to make participation accessible will be provided as requested.